How to book Greek ferry tickets – Travel tips & info

 A woman on a business class seat on a Greek ferry during the pandemic

 Depending on the ferry, you will have the following options when booking a ticket to the Greek islands.
-Please remember that not every company offers every seat type, which can be for various reasons (ex., there’s no cabin in short routes or no deck option for catamarans).
+Please remember that not every company offers every seat type, for various reasons (e.g., there may be no cabin available on short routes or no deck option on catamarans).

-So, here are the seat types you can book on the Greek ferries.
+Here are the seat types you can book on Greek ferries.

 Deck

 The deck is the cheapest option for your journey with the Greek ferries.
 No seat will be assigned when you book your ticket, and you’ll have to rush to the deck to find a place to sit.
-If you travel at night, you’ll have to remain there, unless you’re lucky, and find a place to sit in a cafe or a restaurant.
-That’s the preferred way of traveling for youngsters and people willing to cut down on expenses.
+If you travel at night, you’ll have to remain there, unless you’re lucky and find a place to sit in a cafe or a restaurant.
+That’s the preferred way to travel for youngsters and people looking to cut down on expenses.

 Air Seats